johadls0224/johadls0224/README.md

 - 👯 I’m looking to *learn something that makes me blow my mind and excites me the same*

-- 💬 Ask me about   *Anything you think I'm good (so far very familiar with ansible and c#)*
+- 💬 Ask me about   *Anything you think I'm good (so far very familiar with linux environments, redhat ansible, azure and c#)*

 - 📫 How to reach me   *jdelossantos@gmail.com*

 - ⚡ Fun fact:   *A combination of great enthusiasm and coffee addicted*

- - 👨‍👦‍👦 &nbsp;  who enjoys solving challenges as long as they work the first time :)
+ - 👨‍👦‍👦 &nbsp;  who enjoys solving challenges as long as they work the first time ;)

 <br>